 They say the way to a man's heart is through his stomach.
 But the right meal, in the right place, can usually be a pretty decent bet to stoke any lover's passion.
 In San Juan, there is no shortage of great dining destinations, but when you want something special for that special someone, book a table at one of these five romantic restaurants.
 You and your loved one will be glad you did.

-If you want a special night out in a place designed to impress, I recommend Perla (which means "Pearl"), which has my vote for most romantic restaurant in San Juan.
+If you want a special night out in a place designed to impress, I recommend Perla (which means "Pearl").

-Maybe it's the Pan-Asian Caribbean fusion theme, which I love (you have to try the duck nachos here).
+Maybe it's the Pan-Asian Caribbean fusion theme, (you have to try the duck nachos here).
 Maybe it's the smoky, intimate, red-hued atmosphere, which lends itself to huddling over a table and sharing a delicious meal.
 Or maybe it's the location, on Fortaleza Street in Old San Juan.

 Fortaleza Street has some of the best restaurants in the city, but only one of them made it on this list: Trois Cent Onze, or 311.
 Unlike its flashier, hipper neighbors, this French stalwart maintains a quiet elegance and a serenity often bereft in the frenzy caused by the popular eateries in Old San Juan's most popular dining destination.